axingjia/Journey_to_Database/README.md

         Selct the DBMS-> Activity: Determine DBMS and data model to use

     Physical Design (DBMS Dependent):
-        * Map conceptual model t o logical model components-> Activity: Define tables, columns, relationships, and constraints
+        * Map conceptual model to logical model components-> Activity: Define tables, columns, relationships, and constraints

         * Validate logical model using normalization-> Normalized set of tables